In a time of rising costs, we’re all looking for ways to save.

 The International Energy Agency defines electrification as "replacing technologies or processes that use fossil fuels with electrically-powered equivalents."

-Today, many people associate electrification efforts primarily with transportation, as drivers, businesses, and entire communities are switching from combustion engines to electric vehicles (EVs) at ever-increasing rates.
+Today, many people associate electrification efforts with shifting from internal combustion engines to electric vehicles (EVs) at ever-increasing rates.

-But residential electrification is just as important, both for the environment and for ongoing access to affordable electricity at home.
+But home electrification is just as important, both for the environment and for affordability.

 Key components of home electrification